openedx/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_problem.rst

 different learner accesses the problem, each time a single learner tries to answer the problem, both, or never.

-.. note:: This setting should be **Never** for every problem that is not configured for random number generation.
+.. note:: This setting should only be set to an option other than **Never** for problems that are configured to do random number generation.

 For example, in this problem, the highlighted values change each time a learner submits an answer to the problem.